xrehpicx/AutomationGroup/README.md

 ### Scripting Languages
 You can always use scripting languages like python or javascript or shellscripting too for automation on any device

-*Python is not a real programming language so stop worshipping it*

 #### The Projects
 as this is just a get started guid all of these projects can be made in tasker or macrodroid.